Chapter 5

 When could dieback happen?

-An estimated 40% of the Amazon (Staal et. al., 2020) – mostly in the drier south and east – can tip from a wet rainforest state to a drier, more open degraded forest or savanna-like state (Hirota et. al., 2011).
+An estimated 40% of the Amazon (Staal et al., 2020) – mostly in the drier south and east – can tip from a wet rainforest state to a drier, more open degraded forest or savanna-like state (Hirota et al., 2011).
 Each state sustains itself through feedbacks (such as moisture recycling for rainforest or wildfires for open state), and can tip from one state to the other when pushed beyond climate or forest loss thresholds.

 There is some uncertainty around model projections and driver interactions though, so these lower deforestation thresholds are based on expert judgement.
-The IPCC’s latest report gave a low likelihood for Amazon dieback this century as it features in only some leading climate models, but project biome large shifts by 4oC of warming.
+The IPCC’s latest report gave a low likelihood for Amazon dieback this century as it features in only some leading climate models, but project biome large shifts by 4°C of warming (Canadell et al. 2021).
 Some recent models suggest the forest may be more resilient to climate change (Cox, 2020) than first feared due to high adaptability (allowing it to survive past natural dry periods), and the Scientific Panel for the Amazon found a basin-wide threshold was too uncertain to identify (SPA, 2021).
 Key feedbacks like nutrient limitations or wildfires are not yet well represented in many models though, so these model projections may be over-stable thus underestimating the risks of a transgression of a threshold.

 What’s at stake

-If wide-scale dieback were to start, then it would lock in far more CO₂ release over the coming decades.
-Dieback in the dry south and east could release around 30 billion tons of carbon (McKay, 2022), which is the equivalent of around 3 years of current human emissions, and along with biogeophysical feedbacks could add 0.1oC to global warming over the next century.
-Even more carbon would be at risk if higher warming makes more forest vulnerable to dieback (Staal et. al., 2020).
-Regional impacts would include extra local warming of up to 1oC as the forest’s self-cooling ability is reduced, and reduced rainfall across the Amazon and the Southern Cone (See Chapter 5).
+If wide-scale dieback were to start, then it would lock in far more CO2 release over the coming decades.
+Dieback in the dry south and east could release around 30 billion tons of carbon (McKay, 2022), which is the equivalent of around 3 years of current human emissions, and along with biogeophysical feedbacks could add 0.1°C to global warming over the next century.
+Even more carbon would be at risk if higher warming makes more forest vulnerable to dieback (Staal et al., 2020).
+Regional impacts would include extra local warming of up to 1°C as the forest’s self-cooling ability is reduced, and reduced rainfall across the Amazon and the Southern Cone (See Chapter 6).
 Thankfully, the planet’s oxygen supply is not at risk though, as it was built up over millions of years (Zimmer, 2019).

 Action now is critical for protecting what remains of the Amazon rainforest.
-Keeping to the Paris Agreement goal of limiting warming to 1.5oC (or well below 2oC) would help to minimize the chance of Amazon dieback, requiring the rapid phase out of fossil fuels and the transformation of global food systems.
+Keeping to the Paris Agreement goal of limiting warming to 1.5°C (or well below 2°C) would help to minimize the chance of Amazon dieback, requiring the rapid phase out of fossil fuels and the transformation of global food systems.
 Restoring degraded or lost forest and shifting to agroforestry can also help restore moisture recycling and recapture some lost carbon, while legally protecting intact forest and empowering Indigenous Peoples and local communities deters deforestation (Boadle and Shumaker, 2019).
 Together these would help improve Amazonian resilience to climate change, but ultimately the Amazon is not safe until both greenhouse gas emissions and deforestation stop.

 Boadle, A. and Sumaker, L. (2021).
 Protecting indigenous people key to saving Amazon, say environmentalists.
 Reuters.
 Available at: https://www.reuters.com/business/environment/reuters-impact-protecting-indigenous-people-key-saving-amazon-say-2021-10-04/.
 [Accessed 17.11.2023]